 Cyber Security uses a variety of technologies and best practices to protect networks, computers, software programs, and data from attack, damage, or unauthorized access.
-The average salary of an Information Security Analyst is $90,120.Jump to a list of all Cyber Security Bootcamps
+The average salary of an Information Security Analyst is $90,120.Jump to a list of all Fullstack Developer Bootcamps

 Cyber Security consists of technologies and best practices to protect networks, computers, software programs, and data from attack, damage, or unauthorized access.
 Cyber security is used in everything from mobile apps to web platforms.
 Entities like governments, banks, and shopping applications are the biggest users of cyber security, but every company needs cyber security!